heb264/graphitedge/content/post/what-developer-needs-part-1.md

 ---
-title: 'CConversations With Your Web Developer, Designer, Agency: Part 1'
+title: 'Conversations With Your Web Developer, Designer, Agency: Part 1'
 date: 2017-09-06T04:54:45.000Z
 description: Part 1 of having a discussion to start your website project
 keywords: